ryanmaclean/OpenBSD-firewall/README.md

 ## Hardware

-At Eurospider we have Portwell NAR-2054 (3 and 5 ethernet port versions), some have VGA ports and USBs, others only COMs, so make sure we always get boot output on COM.
+At Eurospider we had Portwell NAR-2054 (3 and 5 ethernet port versions), some have VGA ports and USBs, others only COMs, so make sure we always get boot output on COM.

+Now at Eurospider we run it on a Soekris net6501.

-At Home I'm running it on an ALIX.2D13 with 3 LAN ports and a WLAN card.
+At home I'm running it on an ALIX.2D13 with 3 LAN ports and a WLAN card.

 ## VirtualBox build and test